ksachdeva/dlib-to-tf-keras-converter/README.md

 # Dlib to tensorflow/keras converter

-Dlib face recognition network is a nerual network trained by Davis King (https://github.com/davisking/dlib) using his C++ library/toolkit.
+Dlib face recognition network is a neural network trained by Davis King (https://github.com/davisking/dlib) using his C++ library/toolkit.

 Please see more details about this network here at this link - https://github.com/davisking/dlib-models

-My main driver for this work to better understand the architecture of this network as well as the dlib library.
+My main driver for this work was to better understand the architecture of this network as well as the dlib library.

 ## Objective